angeluriot/Papermap/doc/contribute/papers.md

 	</tbody>
 </table>

+* If you don't know, leave it unchecked

 ## Study type

 The type of study / experiment described in the paper (or the reviewed papers if it's a literature review).